6 Things You Should Know About Employee Termination

 Other items to cover are an employee’s right to stay on the company’s health insurance under COBRA (Consolidated Omnibus Budget and Reconciliation Act).
 HR must let the employee know that he or she and any dependents will continue to qualify for coverage, usually for a period of 30 days from termination.

 HR also plays a role in explaining a severance package, if one is being offered to the terminated employee.
 You should clearly explain what the severance package contains (such as how many months the employee will receive a paid salary, etc.) and how accepting a severance package means they agree not to sue the company.
 Severance agreements and release of claims offer employers peace of mind at a price, in case there’s a chance the employee might bring forth a wrongful termination lawsuit.

 - Counsel Managers.
 Probably the least talked about role of HR in terminating employment is that of counseling the managers who do the actual firing.
-In many cases, a manager may have never fired They may have questions and certainly need guidance about the process.
+In many cases, a manager may have never fired anyone before.
+They may have questions and certainly need guidance about the process.

 The better prepared the manager who does the firing is, the better the process is likely to go.
 Take time to do trainings with all the company managers to prepare them for the eventuality of having to fire someone.

 Terminating an employee is never easy.
 It’s a process that requires careful attention and a certain level of finesse.
 Is there anything else every HR professional should know about employee termination?

 A look at the dangers of developing an overblown ego as a leader, and how to keep these tendencies in check.DOWNLOAD

 Eric Friedman is the founder and CEO of eSkill Corporation, a leading provider of Web-based skills testing for pre-employment and training.
 With academic degrees in Psychology and Business, and experience with both mature and expansion-stage company growth, Eric has focused on how best to hire and motivate team members to be the best they can be for their companies.